 Do not power up the deformable mirror if humidity is above 15%.

-Check the humidity reading about once every 30 minutes.
+On humid (monsoon) days, it’s recommended to check the humidity reading about once every 30 minutes.

 If over the course of several days the humidity is slowly rising check the following things:

 The airflow from the hose to the DM box

 The dessicant attached to the air flow pipes.

 xctrl, first zero the DM and then release it.

 Here are some resources for troubleshooting things that aren’t working:

 For the most part, troubleshooting tips are documented with the command.
 It’s not an exhaustive list, though.